kuzaxak/blog/content/posts/2023-08-17-pg-wal-pilling-up.md

 ## Intro

-We manage two clusters, each comprising of two nodes interconnected through logical replication.
+Our setup consists of two clusters, each with two nodes interconnected through logical replication managed by the [Patroni PostgreSQL operator][3].
-Our chosen tool to manage databases within Kubernetes is the patroni [postgres operator][3].

 ```
  Prod